top of page

 Myth 6: “My door opens outward, so I don’t need protection.”

 While outward-opening doors are structurally stronger, they are not impact-rated unless specifically tested and approved.
-Wind borne debris can still crack, breach, or warp them, compromising your home’s envelope.
+Windborne debris can still crack, breach, or warp them, compromising your home’s envelope.

 The type of door you have does not eliminate the need for protection.
 Outward-opening doors can actually be more susceptible to damage from strong winds.
-For example, many

-Always invest in protective measures, such as hurricane-rated doors or additional support, to secure every entry point effectively.
+Always invest in protective measures, such as hurricane-rated doors or additional supports, to secure every entry point effectively.
+Wind safety experts recommend reinforcing all non-impact doors with braces, regardless of the door's opening style.

-Myth 7: “Shutters look awkward”.
+Myth 7: “Shutters look awkward.”

 Myth 8: “I’ll just choose one product for the whole house.”